needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-collections.md

 ### Add the UI for viewing and creating collections

-To add UI for the example, open the `AssetManagementUI` script you created and replace the `AssetActions` function with the following code:
+To add UI for the example:

+1. Open the `AssetManagementUI` script you created.
+2. Replace the `AssetActions` function with the following code:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseAssetCollectionExample.cs#Example_UI)]

-The code snippet does the following:
+The code snippet displays:

-* Displays a list of the selected asset's collections.
+* A list of the selected asset's collections.
-* Displays a UI button beside each collection to remove the selected asset from it.
+* A UI button beside each collection to remove the selected asset from it.